DefGuard/docs/features/notifications/setting-up-smtp-for-email-notifications.md

 4. Select **Web application** as the application type, and give it a **Name**.

-5. Add the Defguard callback URL, in form of `https://mydefguard/smtp-oauth-callback`, to **Authorized redirect URIs**.
+5. Add the Defguard callback URL, in the form of `https://mydefguard/smtp-oauth-callback`, to **Authorized redirect URIs**.

 6. Click **Create** and copy the generated **Client ID** and **Client secret**.